byteark/byteark-player-flutter-demo/README.md

-  final bool? secureSurface; // Determines whether the player should use a secure surface for rendering protected content. final ByteArkPlayerSubtitleSize? subtitleSize; // Set subtitle size. final bool? subtitleBackgroundEnabled; // enable or disable subtitle background.
+  final bool? secureSurface; // Determines whether the player should use a secure surface for rendering protected content. final ByteArkPlayerSubtitleSize? subtitleSize; // Set subtitle size. final bool? subtitleBackgroundEnabled; // enable or disable subtitle background. final int? subtitlePaddingBottomPercentage; /// Specifies the bottom padding for subtitles as a percentage.
 }
 ```